alpha-yadav/DSA/readme.md

 Nested loops can lead to significant performance overhead, especially with large datasets.
 The time complexity increases proportionally to the product of the loop iterations.
 For example, two loops iterating `n` times each have a time complexity of O(n²).
 Consider more efficient algorithms if performance is critical.
 For example, you might be able to use vectorized operations in libraries like NumPy (Python) instead of nested loops.

+#  O(log n) types of Algorithms
+O(log n) algorithms are characterized by their ability to reduce the problem size by a constant factor with each step.
+This typically involves dividing the problem in half (or some other constant fraction) repeatedly.
+Here are some common types:

+**1. Binary Search:** This is the quintessential O(log n) algorithm.
+It works on a sorted list (or array) by repeatedly dividing the search interval in half.
+If the target value is in the list, the algorithm will find it; otherwise, it will determine that the value is not present.

+**2. Binary Tree Operations (Search, Insertion, Deletion in a balanced tree):**  In a balanced binary search tree (like AVL trees or red-black trees), finding, adding, or removing a node takes O(log n) time on average and in the worst case because the height of the tree is logarithmic with respect to the number of nodes.
+Unbalanced trees can degrade to O(n).

+**3. Efficient exponentiation:**  Calculating a<sup>b</sup> (a raised to the power of b) can be done in O(log b) time using repeated squaring.
+This technique avoids iterating through all b multiplications.

+**4. Change-making algorithms (using dynamic programming):** Certain variations of change-making problems (finding the minimum number of coins to make a given amount) can be solved using dynamic programming with a time complexity of O(log n) under specific constraints (like having coin denominations that are powers of 2).
+The general change-making problem is typically more complex.

+**5. Algorithms based on divide and conquer that repeatedly halve the input size:**  Any algorithm that follows a divide-and-conquer strategy where the problem is recursively broken down into subproblems of roughly half the size at each step will likely exhibit O(log n) time complexity.
+The exact complexity will depend on the work done at each step.

+**Important Note:** The "n" in O(log n) refers to the size of the input data.
+The base of the logarithm (e.g., base 2, base 10) is typically omitted in Big O notation because it only affects the constant factor, which is insignificant when considering the asymptotic behavior of the algorithm.
+Different bases only change the coefficient of the logarithm, not the overall time complexity class.